isabella232/XsltTransformations/WordprocessingML/README.md

 ## Create template

-Install Word 2003 Professional + SP3.
+Install Word 2003 Professional with SP3.
 It is recommended to have XML Structure pane visible (in Word 2003 right click on upper pane - Own - Commands - All commands - Show XML Structure).

 Open Word 2003 with client's defined template (or create a new empty document).